wombleton/gitlaw-nz/acts/P/Protected Objects Act 1975.md

     *   (c) who makes or causes to be made any certificate of examination purporting to be issued by an authorised public museum without the authority of that museum---

-    commits an offence, and shall be liable on summary conviction, in the case of an individual, to a fine not exceeding $10,000 for each taonga tūturu or, in the case of a body corporate, to a fine not exceeding $20,000 for each taonga tūturu.
+    commits an offence, and shall be liable on conviction, in the case of an individual, to a fine not exceeding $10,000 for each taonga tūturu or, in the case of a body corporate, to a fine not exceeding $20,000 for each taonga tūturu.

-    Section 16(1): amended, on 1 November 2006, by [section 23(1)][107] of the Protected Objects Amendment Act 2006 (2006 No 37).
+    Section 16(1): amended, on 1 November 2006, by [section 23(1)][108] of the Protected Objects Amendment Act 2006 (2006 No 37).

-    Section 16(2): amended, on 1 November 2006, by [section 23(2)][107] of the Protected Objects Amendment Act 2006 (2006 No 37).
+    Section 16(2): amended, on 1 November 2006, by [section 23(2)][108] of the Protected Objects Amendment Act 2006 (2006 No 37).

-    Section 16(3): amended, on 1 November 2006, by [section 23(3)][107] of the Protected Objects Amendment Act 2006 (2006 No 37).
+    Section 16(3): amended, on 1 November 2006, by [section 23(3)][108] of the Protected Objects Amendment Act 2006 (2006 No 37).

     Section 16(3): amended, on 1 October 2000, by [section 12][66] of the Archives, Culture, and Heritage Reform Act 2000 (2000 No 32).

+    Section 16(4): amended, on 1 July 2013, by [section 413][70] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 16(4): amended, on 1 November 2006, by [section 23(5)][107] of the Protected Objects Amendment Act 2006 (2006 No 37).
+    Section 16(4): amended, on 1 November 2006, by [section 23(5)][108] of the Protected Objects Amendment Act 2006 (2006 No 37).

-    Section 16(4)(a): amended, on 1 November 2006, by [section 23(4)][107] of the Protected Objects Amendment Act 2006 (2006 No 37).
+    Section 16(4)(a): amended, on 1 November 2006, by [section 23(4)][108] of the Protected Objects Amendment Act 2006 (2006 No 37).

-    Section 16(4)(b): amended, on 1 November 2006, by [section 23(4)][107] of the Protected Objects Amendment Act 2006 (2006 No 37).
+    Section 16(4)(b): amended, on 1 November 2006, by [section 23(4)][108] of the Protected Objects Amendment Act 2006 (2006 No 37).

 ##### 17 Disclosure of information

 *   (1) No person who under this Act becomes aware of the ownership or location of any taonga tūturu shall disclose any information relating thereto to any other person except as required or permitted pursuant to this Act, or with the written consent of the chief executive or of the owner of the taonga tūturu or of the person having lawful custody thereof.

-    (2) Every person who knowingly acts in contravention of subsection (1) commits an offence and is liable on summary conviction,---
+    (2) Every person who knowingly acts in contravention of subsection (1) commits an offence and is liable on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $10,000 for each taonga tūturu:

     *   (b) in the case of a body corporate, to a fine not exceeding $20,000 for each taonga tūturu.

-    Section 17(1): amended, on 1 November 2006, by [section 24(1)][108] of the Protected Objects Amendment Act 2006 (2006 No 37).
+    Section 17(1): amended, on 1 November 2006, by [section 24(1)][109] of the Protected Objects Amendment Act 2006 (2006 No 37).

     Section 17(1): amended, on 1 October 2000, by [section 12][66] of the Archives, Culture, and Heritage Reform Act 2000 (2000 No 32).

-    Section 17(2): substituted, on 1 November 2006, by [section 24(2)][108] of the Protected Objects Amendment Act 2006 (2006 No 37).
+    Section 17(2): substituted, on 1 November 2006, by [section 24(2)][109] of the Protected Objects Amendment Act 2006 (2006 No 37).

+    Section 17(2): amended, on 1 July 2013, by [section 413][70] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 18 Replica of taonga tūturu

 *   (1) Any person who manufactures for sale a replica of any taonga tūturu shall be required to identify it clearly and permanently as such.

-    (2) Every person who, without reasonable cause, fails to comply with the provisions of subsection (1) commits an offence, and is liable on summary conviction,---
+    (2) Every person who, without reasonable cause, fails to comply with the provisions of subsection (1) commits an offence, and is liable on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $10,000 for each taonga tūturu:

     *   (b) in the case of a body corporate, to a fine not exceeding $20,000 for each taonga tūturu.

-    Section 18 heading: amended, on 1 November 2006, by [section 25(1)][109] of the Protected Objects Amendment Act 2006 (2006 No 37).
+    Section 18 heading: amended, on 1 November 2006, by [section 25(1)][110] of the Protected Objects Amendment Act 2006 (2006 No 37).

-    Section 18(1): amended, on 1 November 2006, by [section 25(2)][109] of the Protected Objects Amendment Act 2006 (2006 No 37).
+    Section 18(1): amended, on 1 November 2006, by [section 25(2)][110] of the Protected Objects Amendment Act 2006 (2006 No 37).

-    Section 18(2): substituted, on 1 November 2006, by [section 25(3)][109] of the Protected Objects Amendment Act 2006 (2006 No 37).
+    Section 18(2): substituted, on 1 November 2006, by [section 25(3)][110] of the Protected Objects Amendment Act 2006 (2006 No 37).

+    Section 18(2): amended, on 1 July 2013, by [section 413][70] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 18A Wilful damage

-*   Every person who wilfully damages or destroys an object that is subject to an export application, or has been refused export permission under this Act, commits an offence, and is liable on summary conviction,---
+*   Every person who wilfully damages or destroys an object that is subject to an export application, or has been refused export permission under this Act, commits an offence, and is liable on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $10,000 for each object or a term of imprisonment not exceeding 2 years:

     *   (b) in the case of a body corporate, to a fine not exceeding $20,000 for each object.

-    Section 18A: inserted, on 1 November 2006, by [section 26][110] of the Protected Objects Amendment Act 2006 (2006 No 37).
+    Section 18A: inserted, on 1 November 2006, by [section 26][111] of the Protected Objects Amendment Act 2006 (2006 No 37).

+    Section 18A: amended, on 1 July 2013, by [section 413][70] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 19 Expenses of administration

 *   \[Repealed\]

-    Section 19: repealed, on 1 November 2006, by [section 27][111] of the Protected Objects Amendment Act 2006 (2006 No 37).
+    Section 19: repealed, on 1 November 2006, by [section 27][112] of the Protected Objects Amendment Act 2006 (2006 No 37).

 ##### 20 Annual report